Masterjoona/finviz-badapple/README.md

 </details>
 </br>

-Another global variable i noticed was `MAP_EXPORT` (for whatever reason they set this), can be used to modify values without webpack patching.
-But i didnt find an easy way to force a rerender.
+Another global variable i noticed was `MAP_EXPORT` (for whatever reason they set this), can be used to change the node's `perf` value (without patching webpack) but even after rerendering, the node on the map doesnt update

 #### source maps

-They have source maps enabled, thanks!
-They were quite helpful. (probably accidentally left on, since they have links to their github org which doesnt have any public repos)
+They have source maps enabled, thanks lmao, they were quite helpful.

 ### Implementation Details